norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 </anthology>
 ```

 (Before we continue, you might be wondering, "how does that look like a tree?".
 Or maybe you're not wondering, but I [Norlander] did.
-In fact, the term tree in this case comes from a mathematical definition of a tree, not the defintion of that large plant in your yard.
+In fact, the term tree in this case comes from a mathematical definition of a tree, not the definition of that large plant in your yard.
 For more information, check out this [Wikipedia](https://en.wikipedia.org/wiki/XML_tree) article.)

 The XML tree provides for relations between data both through the schema, and through the syntax.
 An anthology contains a poem, a poem contains stanzas, and stanzas contain lines.
 Each indentation in the above XML nests these elements further inside one another.
 This is what creates the "hierarchy" that our computers interpret as a tree.